Praveeng12a/Student-Enrollment-Form/README.md

 •	Multiple Security layers
 •	Multi-Mode database - One solutions to variety of data
 •	Simplest way to access the data.
 •	Server Side Native NoSQL - Best Performance.

+# Use of Software

+### For Frontend
+•	HTML (Hyper Text Markup Language)
+•	CSS (Cascading Style Sheets)
+•	JavaScript

+### For Backend
+•	JsonPowerDB - As a Database